 St. Thomas Aquinas Catholic School

-St. Thomas Aquinas is committed to supporting students as 21st Century Learners and Citizens in preparation for future success in high school, college and life.
-The school aims for all students to read at or above grade level, perform at or above grade level in Math, and skillfully apply all acquired knowledge in life situations.
-Each student will actively contribute to an environment of respect, cultural awareness and civic engagement.
+St. Thomas Aquinas is committed to supporting students as 21st Century Learners and Citizens in preparation for future success in high school, college, and life.
+The school aims for all students to read at or above grade level, perform at or above grade level in math, and skillfully apply all acquired knowledge in life situations.
+Each student will actively contribute to an environment of respect, cultural awareness, and civic engagement.
 44% of students are black, 35% are Asian, and 15% are Hispanic.
-Springboard welcomes St. Thomas Aquinas as a new program site in 2015 through a partnership with Independence Mission Schools.
+Springboard welcomed St. Thomas Aquinas as a program site in 2015 through a partnership with Independence Mission Schools.

 Allendale Elementary School

 Allendale is an Oakland Unified School District Elementary in the Allendale Park neighborhood.
 Allendale’s mission is “to establish a community and an environment of learning, trust, and respect.”
-Allendale values teacher-family partnerships “to support high achievement and whole-child learning.”
-475 Pre-K – 5th grade students attend the school.
-80% of students receive free or reduced-price lunch, and 42% are English-language learners.
-This summer, Allendale will welcome students from Laurel Elementary for Springboard programming.
+Allendale values teacher family partnerships “to support high achievement and whole-child learning.”
+475 Pre K – 5th grade students attend the school.
+80% of students receive free or reduced-price lunch, and 42% are English language learners.
+Allendale was among Springboard’s founding school partners in Oakland in 2015.

 Acorn Woodland Elementary School

 Acorn Woodland Elementary School serves 290 K-5 students in Oakland’s Elmhurst neighborhood.
 Acorn’s campus supports ongoing community engagement.
 AWE teachers visit the homes of each student in their class to set goals and establish family partnerships.
 89% of students qualify for free or reduced lunch and 63% are English Language Leaners.
-Acorn Woodland will host students from EnCompass, RISE, and New Highland schools for Springboard summer 2015.
+Acorn Woodland was among Springboard’s founding school partners in Oakland in 2015.

 Hoover Elementary School